ark-aces/aces-website/index.md

                         </h4>
                         <p>
-                            The ACES platform provides an open fee model that allows service providers to compete in a fee market.
+                            The ACES platform provides an open fee model that allows service providers to compete in a free market.
                         </p>
                     </section>
                 </div>